 Format refers to the structure of the treatment session (e.g., group and/or individual).
 The appropriateness of treatment format (individual vs. group vs. both) depends on the primary goal at a particular point in the treatment process.
 For example, initial treatment may involve intensive drills to improve speech production and/or practice in using AAC aids.
 However, once the individual has made progress on these goals, group treatment may be incorporated to provide opportunities for practice.

 Provider refers to the person providing the treatment (e.g., SLP, trained volunteer, caregiver).
-SLPs treat the speech-motor and communication aspects of AOS and train individuals in the use of AAC.
+SLPs treat the speech motor and communication aspects of AOS and train individuals in the use of AAC.
 It is important to involve family members, caregivers, and other communication partners in the treatment process to help them understand the individual’s communication needs and learn strategies to facilitate communication.
-Other professionals (e.g., physical therapist or occupational therapist) may be involved in treatment of co-morbid deficits.
+Other professionals (e.g., physical therapist or occupational therapist) may be involved in the treatment of comorbid deficits.
 It is important for SLPs to collaborate with other professionals regarding treatment and to take advantage of opportunities for co-treatment.

 Dosage refers to the frequency, intensity, and duration of service.
 Treatment dosage for AOS should be consistent with principles of motor learning (Maas et al., 2008; Rosenbek et al., 1973; Wambaugh et al., 2014).
-Given the need for repetitive production practice in motor speech disorders like AOS, intensive and individualized treatment is often stressed.
-See Ballard et al., 2015, for a discussion of average dosage.
+Intensive and individualized treatment is often stressed because of the need for repetitive production practice in motor speech disorders like AOS.
+See Ballard et al. (2015) for a discussion of average dosage.

-Timing refers to the timing of intervention relative to diagnosis.
+Timing refers to the initiation of intervention relative to diagnosis.
 Generally speaking, treatment begins as early as possible post onset.
 Treatment can also be appropriate when an extended amount of time has elapsed since onset, particularly if an individual has not received any treatment for AOS during that time.
-Treatment can be effective for individuals in the chronic phase of AOS, based on data from AOS treatment studies and supporting data from stroke literature suggesting that recovery of stroke-related deficits can occur during this phase (Wheaton, 2015).

 Setting refers to the location of treatment (e.g., home, community-based).
 A naturalistic treatment environment that incorporates a variety of communication partners may facilitate generalization and carryover of skills.